xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Shaken_Egg_Inn.md

 You sit a chair away from a dwarf, who just had a conversation with the little girl.
 Dwarf turns to you and closely inspects your appearance.

-> You look like you need a drink!
-Helena, pour this fella some of your fine
+-"You look like you need a drink!
+Helena, pour this fella some of your fine ale!
-> ale!
 Have you heard about the frost dragon from Crystal Peaks?!
-I heard a
-> rumour that it was seen soaring above the steppes just a few weeks ago!
-It
-> would make a truly magnificent trophy!
-Fortunately for that critter our paths
-> had not yet crossed.
+I heard a rumour that it was seen soaring above the steppes just a few weeks ago!
+It would make a truly magnificent trophy!
+Fortunately for that critter our paths had not yet crossed."

 As his voice lowered, an ear-splitting burp came out of the short creatures mouth.
 The sound could be easily mistaken with a battle roar, if not for the soft almost watery end.
 After performing this spectacular feat, dwarf continued.

-> My name is Skärson, but you can call me 'Scottie, the troll tooth collector'.
+-"My name is Skärson, but you can call me 'Scottie, the troll tooth collector'.
-> I am a member of proud Rödberg clan, which is famous for it's troll leather
-> shoes.
-I've spent last years traveling the world and gathering materials for
-> a totem I shall erect in the name of Mörk!
+I am a member of proud Rödberg clan, which is famous for it's troll leather shoes.
+I've spent last years traveling the world and gathering materials for a totem I shall erect in the name of Mörk!"

-Helena placed a full mug of ale in front of you: "Two coppers each, would you like something warm from the kitchen?".
+Helena placed a full mug of ale in front of you: -"Two coppers each, would you like something warm from the kitchen?".